-Missing Kenya election official found dead before vote - colleague
+Kenya election official tortured, murdered before vote: officials

 2 Min Read

-NAIROBI (Reuters) - A senior Kenyan election official was found dead on Monday three days after going missing, a colleague said, stirring fears of turmoil before next week's national vote.
+NAIROBI (Reuters) - A senior Kenyan election official was found murdered on Monday three days after going missing, poll officials said, stirring fears of turmoil before next week's national vote.

-Chris Msando was the head of information, communication and technology for the electoral board, said the colleague, who asked not to be named.
-It was not clear exactly when or how he died, the official added.
+Chris Msando, the election board's head of information, communication and technology, was tortured before he died, the vote body told journalists, without giving further details.

+Kenyans - who saw their 2007 vote descend into ethnic violence - will chose their next president, lawmakers and local representatives on Tuesday next week.

 Police were not immediately available for comment.

-Kenyans will chose their next president, lawmakers and local representatives next week.
+"This is someone who was involved in a critical component of the elections - the electronic infrastructure.
+This will definitely raise suspicious and undermine public confidence in the outcome," said Rashid Abdi, regional analyst at International Crisis Group.

 President Uhuru Kenyatta, seeking a second and final five-year term, is running against veteran opposition leader Raila Odinga.

 Odinga says that fraud robbed him of victory in the last two elections.
 In 2013, electronic voting machines suffered widespread malfunctions, but Odinga took his complaints to court, which dismissed them.